On the Distributed Complexity of Large-Scale Graph Computations: Lower Bounds

 \paragraph{Critical Index} For a given input graph partition $\bp$ and a random string $r$, we are interested in identifying the machine that has the maximum expected value of the amount of information that its output reveals about the random variable $Z$.
 This motivates us to define the \emph{critical index} function as

 and define random variables \onlyLong{

-} Intuitively speaking, for each $(\bp,r)\in\prt\times\rand$, the random variable $\out_*$ is the output of the machine $M_i$ (where $i$ depends on $\bp,r$) that attains the maximum mutual information between its output and the random variable $Z$ when executing algorithm $\cA$ with $(\bp,r)$.
+} Intuitively speaking, for each $(\bp,r)\in\prt\times\rand$, the random variable $\out_*$ is the output of the machine $M_i$ (where $i$ depends on $\bp,r$) that attains the maximum mutual information between its output and the random variable $Z$.
 For a given $(\bp,r)$, we use